jeka-m/test1/Usage.md

-To install locally as maven artifact use:
+To install locally as maven artifact use command:

-gradle install
+`gradle install`